10 ways to boost your pension savings and get a comfortable retirement

 2. Get your partner to boost your savings if you’re not working

-One of the great things about saving into a pension is that nearly everyone gets tax relief, in other words, free cash from the government.
 Even if you’re not working, you can still save up to £2,880 into a pension each tax year, plus you’ll benefit from £720 of tax relief – that’s £3,600 in total.
 If you don’t have the spare cash to pay into a pension, your spouse could do it for you – or a relative or friend.
 Anyone can set up a pension and pay into it for someone else.

 3. Consolidate your pensions

-Workers are on average likely to have 10 jobs over their professional lives, giving rise to possibly 10 different pension pots, according to Schroders Personal Wealth (opens in new tab).
+Workers are on average likely to have 10 jobs over their professional lives, giving rise to possibly 10 different pension pots, according to Schroders Personal Wealth.
 This inevitably makes it difficult to keep track of your savings.

 Rolling your pensions into one will not just mean less paperwork and make it easier to manage but it could reduce the fees – which over the long term can really make a difference to your savings.
 You may be unaware of high charges that are eating into the growth of your pot.